sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_04_Using_Windows_Admin_Center_in_hybrid_scenarios.md

    Enable-PSRemoting -Force -SkipNetworkProfileCheck
    ```

-### Task 3: Connect to an Azure VM by using the Windows Admin Center gateway running in Azure VM
+#### Task 3: Connect to an Azure VM by using the Windows Admin Center gateway running in Azure VM

-In this task, you will connect to an Azure VM through the Windows Admin Center gateway.
-This allows you to manage and interact with the Azure VM as if it were on-premises, using the same tools and interface.

 1. On **SEA-ADM1**, in the Microsoft Edge window displaying the interface of the Windows Admin Center gateway running on the **az800l04-vmwac** Azure VM, select **Windows Admin Center**.
 1. On the **All connections** page, select **+ Add**.
 1. On the **Add or create resources** page, in the **Servers** section, select **Add**.
 1. In the **Server name** text box, enter **az800l04-vm0**.

-   >**Note:** If you are getting any errors, ignore it and proceed with the next steps.

-1. Select the **Use another account for this connection** option, provide the **Student** username and **Pa55w.rd1234** password, and then select **Add with Credentials**.
+1. Select the **Use another account for this connection** option, provide the credentials provided by the instructor, and then select **Add with Credentials**.
 1. In the list of connections, select **az800l04-vm0**

-1. After successfully connecting to the Azure VM, examine the Overview pane of the **az800l04-vmwac** Azure VM in Windows Admin Center.
+1. After successfully connecting to the Azure VM, examine the Overview pane of the **az800l04-vm0** Azure VM in Windows Admin Center.

 ### Review